Toyota Alphard: Japan

-The fourth-generation Alphard is offered in G, Z and Executive Lounge trims, while the third-generation Vellfire is offered in Z Premier and Executive Lounge Premier trims.
+The fourth-generation Alphard is offered in X, G, Z and Executive Lounge trims, while the third-generation Vellfire is offered in Z Premier and Executive Lounge Premier trims.
 In Japan, Toyota targeted the sales of the Alphard and Vellfire to number 8,500 units per month, of which the Alphard accounts for 70 per cent and the Vellfire for 30 per cent.

-In late 2023, orders for the Alphard and Vellfire in Japan were suspended due to overwhelming demand after orders of the previous generation were suspended in June 2022.
+In November 2023, orders for the Alphard and Vellfire in Japan were suspended due to overwhelming demand after orders of the previous generation were suspended in June 2022.
 When the wait time for delivery of the models extended to August 2024, the decision was made to suspend orders until the backlog can be cleared.

-The plug-in hybrid variant of the Alphard and Vellfire were announced in Japan on 20 December 2024, and sales will commence on 31 January 2025.
+The plug-in hybrid variant of the Alphard and Vellfire were announced in Japan on 20 December 2024, and sales commenced on 31 January 2025.

+On 3 June 2026, the Alphard and Vellfire got a minor update.
+New variants were released for the Alphard: an entry-level G Hybrid, and Z Plug-in Hybrid.